MicrosoftDocs/power-platform/power-platform/admin/power-automate-licensing/faqs.md

 - It's completely unrelated to the app created using Power Apps.
 - It doesn't interact in any way with the app created using Power Apps (or its data sources).

-In this example, the app created using Power Apps is being used outside the context of Power Apps so the user needs a standalone Power Automate license.
+In this example, the flow created using Power Automate is being used outside the context of Power Apps so the user needs a standalone Power Automate license.

 #### Second example of Power Automate use outside of an app created using Power Apps context